mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~
 {: #prepublish-flow title="Clients A, B, and C publish KeyPackages to the directory"}

-{{create-flow}} shows how these prepublished KeyPackages are used to create a group.
+{{create-flow}} shows how these pre-published KeyPackages are used to create a group.
-When a client A wants to establish a group with B and C, it first initializes a
+When client A wants to establish a group with clients B and C, it first initializes a
 group state containing only itself and downloads KeyPackages for B and C. For
-each member, A generates an Add and Commit message adding that member, and
+each member, A generates an Add and Commit message to add that member and then
 broadcasts them to the group.
-It also generates a Welcome message and sends this
+Client A also generates a Welcome message and sends it
 directly to the new member (there's no need to send it to the group).
 Only after
 A has received its Commit message back from the Delivery Service does it update its
 state to reflect the new member's addition.